AmyNwoke/fundme-project/README.md

-PROJECT NAME: FundMe - Group Savings Application
+## PROJECT NAME: FundMe - Group Savings Application

-PROJECT SUMMARY:
+# PROJECT SUMMARY:
 FundMe is a group savings application designed to help users collaborate toward shared financial goals.
-Users can create, join, and manage savings groups, where each group has a defined target savings amount, frequency, and contributions from each member.
+Users can create, join, withdraw and manage savings groups, where each group has a defined target savings amount, frequency, and contributions from each member.
 FundMe allows members to track progress, contribute towards goals, and view their group’s financial achievements through a user-friendly dashboard.

-KEY BENEFITS:
+# KEY BENEFITS:
 **Collaborative Savings**: Supports a group-based approach to saving, making it easier for users to reach shared financial goals.
 **Accountability and Transparency**: Each transaction is recorded, ensuring transparency within the group.
 **Progress Tracking**: A dashboard feature lets users monitor their savings progress in real-time.